Here’s a sample resume we recently produced for a Auditor in Singapore.

 - One especially crucial area to talk about is your experience in leading a team, department or even a Project.
 Don’t leave out your team size!
 Describe any challenges you faced, and how you resolved these problems.

-Key Pointers Recruiters Look For In Audit Resumes
+Key Pointers Recruiters Look For In Auditor Resumes

 - Knowledge of Latest Financial Reporting Standards: Finance and Accounting is an ever-changing field.
 Regulatory standards are always changing, and Audit professionals who take the time to learn the most updated standards will always be in demand.
 Audit Professionals who have experience coordinating internal transitions to new frameworks and standards have a competitive edge.